Bearish Reversal Candlestick Patterns

 Weak bearish reversal in an uptrend

-A tall white candle gaps up to a shorter white candle.
-This is followed by two shorter candles, either filled or unfilled, each with a higher close.
-The fifth candle is tall and black and closes below the lows (shadows) of the preceding 3 candles.
+A tall green candle gaps up to a shorter green candle.
+This is followed by two short candles, each with a higher close.

 Upside Gap Three Methods